dfuenzalida/netclinic/README.md

 ## Deployment

+To create a release of the front-end, run `npm run export` from the `frontend/react-frontend` folder, which will create the static content in the `out` folder.

+To create a release of the backend, go to the `NetClinic.Api` directory and run `dotnet publish -c Release -o publish`.

+## Cloud deployment

 A convenient way to deploy this app is to use:
 * [Azure Database for PostgreSQL flexible server](https://azure.microsoft.com/products/postgresql/) for your database,
 * [Azure App Service](https://azure.microsoft.com/products/app-service/) to run the backend API,
 * [Azure Static Web Apps](https://azure.microsoft.com/products/app-service/static) to run the front-end.
 The front-end can be [linked to the API](https://learn.microsoft.com/en-us/azure/static-web-apps/apis-app-service) in a few simple steps.

+To deploy the frontend to Azure Static Web Apps, run `npx swa deploy --env production --app-location out --resource-group $resourceGroup --app-name $appName`